makeyourownmaker/CambridgeTemperatureModel/README.md

 4. [Holt](https://otexts.com/fpp2/holt.html) extended simple exponential
 smoothing to include data with a trend.

-Holt-Winters exponential smoothing and ARIMA models are not suitable for this temperature data due to multi-seasonality which is explained next.
+Holt-Winters exponential smoothing and vanilla ARIMA models are not suitable for this temperature data due to multi-seasonality which is explained next.